rmata2020/Alien-Outbreak/README.md

 - I want to include an explosive sound and animation after a target has been hit

-- I want to add several additional enemies that hover in a erractic pattern for targeted shooting
+- I want to add several additional enemies that hover in a erractic pattern for targeted shooting; in addition, I want to add remarks from the aliens taunting the player

 - I want to change the background to a moving space background to simulate flying in space